mca-gif/icloud-tools/README.md

-# iCloud Recents Deleter
+# iCloud Tools

+## ic_kv.py
+Perform lookups into the iCloud Key-Value store by ID.

+## ic_delete_recents.py
-Python script to delete all of the recents from Messages, Mail and Maps on iCloud
+Delete the contents of the recently used lists from Messages, Mail and Maps on iCloud.

-## Usage

-    icloud-recents-deleter.py [-h] apple_id password

-    positional arguments:
-      apple_id    Apple ID
-      password    Password

-    optional arguments:
-      -h, --help  show this help message and exit